zX3no/cdeez/README.md

-Zoxide, but instead of being 2000 lines it's 100.
+Zoxide, but instead of being 2000 lines it's 200.

-The program outputs the desired path.

 Nushell: